Blue Jay Fan Guide for Field Hockey, Women's Lacrosse & Soccer

 - Restrooms: Once inside the stadium, accessible stalls are located underneath the press box and in Schelle Pavilion.

 - Seating: Patrons with disabilities are able to view our games from field level in front of the bleacher seating areas.

 Alcoholic beverages are prohibited in the stadium.
 University security, staff or contracted officers will confiscate any prohibited beverages.

 An ATM is located inside the Ralph O'Connor Recreation Center.

 Derogatory or profane signs, banners, clothing items & language are prohibited in the stadium.

 Blue Jays Unlimited (BJU) is comprised of a group of volunteer alumni, friends and staff dedicated to support and promote the athletics programs at Johns Hopkins University.
 BJU is committed to providing support for annual fund raising and recognition activities for intercollegiate athletics.
 Money raised by BJU is used to enhance the Hopkins experience for all student-athletes.
 For more information about how you can impact the athletes, please contact the office at firstname.lastname@example.org by calling 410-516-6132.

-No charter buses are permitted on campus on game days.
+No charter buses are permitted to park on campus on game days.
 Only visiting team buses and Johns Hopkins Athletics sponsored buses are permitted to stage on campus.
-Buses may park on Johns Hopkins Eastern Campus if space permits.
-Please see a Johns Hopkins University security officer for directions to Eastern Campus.

 Code of conduct